-Good morning!
+Hello crafty friends!
 Today I have another flower-themed craft for you!
 I am in love with these handy DIY Floral Decoupage Boxes!
-When I visited a local scrapbook store, I found these beautiful floral papers and I fell in love with them.
-They have such a lovely vintage feel to them while still having bright and vibrant colors.
-I bought three of the twelve papers they had in this collection not knowing what I would use them for.
-I held onto them for a while until I saw these unfinished wooden boxes in Target’s craft section.
-I have a habit of always passing through this aisle on my way out of the store and one day these caught my eye and I thought they would be the perfect place for my pretty papers!
+When I visited a local scrapbook store, I found these beautiful floral papers by Graphic 45.
+I picked up three paper not really knowing what I would do with them until I found these fun unfinished boxes in Target’s craft section.

 DIY Floral Decoupage Boxes